 Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
 In addition, harassment under the Protection from Harassment Act 1997 – which is not limited to circumstances where harassment relates to a protected characteristic – is a criminal offence.

-The company makes training opportunities for training, development and progression available to all staff and encourage them to develop to their full potential, recognise and promote talents and resources so they can be fully utilised to maximise the efficiency of the organisation.
+The company makes training opportunities for training, development and progression available to all staff and encourages them to develop to their full potential, recognise and promote talents and resources so they can be fully utilised to maximise the efficiency of the organisation.

 Employee decisions are based upon merit (except necessary and limited exemptions and exceptions allowed under the Equality Act).

-Employment practices and procedures are regularly reviewed to ensure fairness, and are updated along with our policies to take account of changes in the law.
+Employment practices and procedures are regularly reviewed to ensure fairness and are updated along with our policies to take account of changes in the law.